Rescue & Medical Care

 Turkey’s military operations, under the pretext of creating a security zone, have severely weakened the region’s stability.
 Essential infrastructure, including water, electricity, and healthcare services, has been severely impacted, leading to shortages and rising costs of living.
 The nearest hospital, located in Al-Qamishli, is difficult to reach due to poor road conditions, and travel during airstrikes is especially dangerous.
 Without immediate medical care, minor injuries and illnesses can quickly become life-threatening.

 In response, Shai Fund established an Emergency Medical Center in al-Qahtaniyah to provide life-saving healthcare for all communities in the region, ensuring that those in need have access to urgent medical assistance.
-The clinic has become a vital healthcare hub, addressing both the ongoing medical needs of residents and the growing demand from newly displaced individuals who have fled to DAANES (Democratic Autonomous Administration of North and East Syria) in search of safety and stability.
+The clinic has become a vital healthcare hub, addressing both the ongoing medical needs of residents and the growing demand from recently displaced individuals who have fled to DAANES (Democratic Autonomous Administration of North and East Syria) in search of safety and stability.
 By reducing the risks associated with traveling through conflict zones for treatment, the clinic plays a critical role in protecting lives and improving health outcomes.

 Since August 2023, the clinic has provided comprehensive medical services, including internal medicine, pediatrics, gynecology, X-ray imaging, laboratory diagnostics, and a pharmacy.
-It is also equipped with a well-functioning ambulance to transport critical patients to larger hospitals when necessary.
+It is also equipped with a well-maintained ambulance to transport critical patients to larger hospitals when necessary.
 Beyond emergency care, the clinic serves as a training center for young medical professionals, strengthening the local healthcare system and increasing long-term medical capacity in the region.

 By expanding access to healthcare, this initiative saves lives, enhances community resilience, and improves overall health and stability for the people of DAANES, ensuring they receive essential medical care close to home.